BeyondNFT/sandbox/README.md

         // those properties are here to configure the NFT rendering
         // because those are the one the Owner of the NFT can modify and store somewhere
         // for them to be loaded when users are viewing their NFT
-        // These values will be set in window.context.properties and be accessed inf the NFT Javascript as follow
+        // These values will be set in `window.context.properties` and be accessed in the NFT Javascript as follow
         // `const propertyValue = window.context.properties[propertyName]`;
         properties: [{
             // name: required